LoukiaSpin/Quantifying-Robustness-in-Meta-analysis/README.md

 The __enhanced balloon plot__ is relevant for every important parameter of the model.
 For a pairwise meta-analysis, the summary treatment effect and the between-trial variance (under a random-effects model) are the parameters of interest.
 For a network meta-analysis, the inconsistency factor from the node-splitting approach, and the surface under the cumulative ranking curve are additinal parameters of interest.
 However, the current functions are only applicable for the summary treatment effects and between-trial variance (assumed common in network meta-analysis).
 In the next version of the function for the enhanced balloon plot, we will consider other model parameters, as well.

-Last but not least, we are working on bringing all the functions into an R package that will also allow for the joint synthesis of observed and missing outcomes in each trial's arm.
+%Last but not least, we are working on bringing all the functions into an R package that will also allow for the joint synthesis of observed and missing outcomes in each % trial's arm.